ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 The extravagance and general profligacy which he scrupled not to lay at Mr. Wickham's charge, exceedingly shocked her; the more so, as she could bring no proof of its injustice.
-She had never heard of him before his entrance into the ----shire Militia, in which he had engaged at the persuasion of the young man who, on meeting him accidentally in town, had there renewed a slight acquaintance.
+She had never heard of him before his entrance into the  --  -- shire Militia, in which he had engaged at the persuasion of the young man who, on meeting him accidentally in town, had there renewed a slight acquaintance.
 Of his former way of life nothing had been known in Hertfordshire but what he told himself.
 As